 - If there are spills, make sure you wipe it immediately.
 This type of stone is resilient to stains brought about by citric acid, tea, coffee, wine or alcohol.
 However, it is best to wipe the spills anyway as a preventive measure.
 Letting it sit on the counter overnight is not really wise – although it will not stain your granite countertop.

 - To avoid soap scum, use clean hot water to rinse it off and dry it with a paper towel.
 To avoid build up of lime and other dried spills, use a razor blade and gently scrape it off.
-Do not use cleaning products with ammonia because it will have an effect on the seal of granite countertops.
+Do not use cleaning products with ammonia because it will have a negative effect on the seal of granite countertops.

 - For stains that are hard to remove, use a no-scratch Scotch Brite pad.
-You can also use a dry steel wool – as long as it is grade 00.
+You can also use dry steel wool – as long as it is grade 00.

 Granite countertops are actually quite durable – but you have to make sure the aesthetic value will not decrease over time.
 Follow these tips to keep your countertops looking as good as new.